foldda/charian/README.md

 # What Is Charian

 Charian (pron. /ka-ri-en/) is a general-purpose data-serialization API for encoding structured data into a formatted text string.
-Charian uses the schemaless RDA format[^1] in its encoding which is not restricted by a specific data model, and as such Charian serialization can be used for implementing -
+Charian serialization can be used for implementing -

-[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
-The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
 - **Distributed computing** - for passing any complex data structure as a "string parameter" in RPC calls;
 - **Systems integration** - for exchanging structured data between independent programs in a serialized form;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Cross-program data exchange using Charian is simple because it can be built based on common methods and protocols, as opposed to the conventional approach that requires dedicated middleware or custom pipelines which has the overhead of establishing and maintaining a schema.
-Compared to the other data serialization systems, Charian's plain, one-size-fits-all approach has many advantages such as being -
+Charian uses the schemaless RDA format[^1] in its encoding and is not restricted by a preset data model.
+Charian allows cross-program data exchange to be built using only common data transport methods and protocols, as opposed to the conventional approach that requires dedicated middleware or custom pipelines which is costly and has the overhead of establishing and maintaining a schema.
+Compared to the other data serialization systems and methods, Charian's plain, one-size-fits-all approach is -

+[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
+The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

-- **Flexible**: it is designed to be generic and fit any data model, ideal for evolving and dynamic programs;
+- **Flexible**: it is designed to be generic and fit any data model, ideal for connecting evolving and dynamic programs;
-- **Minitual and compact**: the API only requires minimal code (around 800 lines) to implement, with no 3rd-party dependency;
+- **Minimalism and compact**: the API is implemented with minimal code (of ~800 lines), with no 3rd-party dependency;
-- **Easy to use**: Charian is "one size fits all" - there are no settings or configurations;
+- **Easy to set up and maintain**: Charian is "one size fits all" - there are no settings or configurations;
 - **Language and framework independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

 ## Inside the API

 Charian is available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
-C# syntax is used to explain the content and the usage of the API.
-The explanation is also applicable to the API in other languages as they're clones with the same design and near-identical structure and naming convention.
+C# syntax is used below to explain the content and the usage of the API, which are also applicable to the other language versions of the API as they're clones with the same design and near-identical structure and naming convention.

 **Class Rda**